 Each year Ukrainian Institute of National Memory offers a special topic to emphasize a particular aspect of the Holodomor.
-In 2015 this topic sounds like “The people of the truth.
-World to know ” – a special commemoration of the victims who risked their careers, freedom or even life doing everything to preserve and spread the truth about the Holodomor.
+In 2015 this topic sounds like “People of the Truth.
+For the World to Know”—a special commemoration of the victims who risked their careers, freedom or even life doing everything to preserve and spread the truth about the Holodomor.

-Organizers of the exhibition – Ukrainian Institute of National Memory, National Museum “Holodomor victims Memorial”, The Liberation Movement Research Center, SA SSU, Public Committee for honoring the victims of the famine-genocide in Ukraine in 1932–1933.
+Organizers of the exhibition are Ukrainian Institute of National Memory, National Museum of the Holodomor Genocide, The Liberation Movement Research Center, Central State Arhcive of Securioty Service of Ukraine, Public Committee for Honoring the Victims of the 1932–1933 Holodomor Genocide in Ukraine.

-Exhibition is available in Ukrainian.
+The exhibition is available in Ukrainian.